-Lavender has been found to treat irritable bowel syndrome, of which bloating is a symptom (35).
+Lavender has been used to treat irritable bowel syndrome, of which bloating is a symptom (34).

-Here are some quick pointers on incorporating lavender into your daily life, to best avail its benefits and to lead a relatively relaxed life.
+Here are some quick pointers to incorporate lavender into your daily life to avail its benefits and lead a relatively relaxed life:

 - Use the essential oil with a diffuser to make your surroundings smell lavender-like.

-- Pour 2-3 drops of lavender oil into your bath water to relax your mind while taking bath.
+- Pour 2-3 drops of lavender oil in a bowl of bath salts and add it to your bath water to relax your mind while taking a bath.

 - Spray a lavender spritz on your pillow every day to get more relaxed sleep.

-- Place lavenders in your wardrobe to keep your clothes from smelling bad.
+- Place lavender in your wardrobe to keep your clothes from smelling bad.